odea-project/qAlgorithms/report/report.md

 For Julia, the code was run once before timing to not measure time spent on compiling instead of executing code.
 Since no data is written to disk during code execution, the entire code is considered for timing.
-The total execution time on the i5 was 15 seconds. @todo more specific
-// further testing was not performed due to a fatal error persisting
-// in the code, which would likely change performance if fixed.
+The total execution time on the i5 was 15 seconds. further testing was not performed due to the DQSB calculation giving wrong results for almost all bins.
+Fixing this error, where the MOD is only determined in relation to the scan a point is in, would likely result in vastly increased calculation time due to requiring completely different data organisation.

+The verysleepy tool was used for performance profiling of the c++ implementation.
-For the c++ implementation, the majority of time is spent on reading the data from disk.
+Here, the majority of time (~60 s) is spent on reading the data from disk.
 This is, in part, due to the data structure being constructed and to a greater degree because the parsing is very inefficient.
 No attempt to optimize this part of the program was made since it only exists as a debugging tool.
-@todo optimised timing
+Profiling showed most of the calculation time was spent on creating the order spaces.
+Here, in turn, almost all the time fell to sorting the data.
+Similarly, sorting is one of the main timesinks when calculating the DQS and during subsetting.
-At optimization level 2, the highest possible optimization when compiling with gcc, ßßß seconds were spent on subsetting in mz, ßßß s on subsetting in scans, ßßß s on calculating the DQS, and ßßß s on other tasks, mainly moving data from the container for open bins to the container for closed bins.
+At optimization level 2, the highest possible optimization when compiling with gcc, 3.12 seconds were spent on subsetting in mz, 0.83 s on subsetting in scans, 1.92 s on calculating the DQS, and less than 0.1 s on other tasks, mainly deleting the first element of the bin deque.

-Performance is roughly equal to the Julia script, while more detailed and easier to access information over the entire process is provided.
+Performance is massively superior to the R script, even when including the inefficient csv parsing.
+The julia script has comparable speeds for subsetting, but does not provide any of the additional functions nor does the DQSB calculation function correctly.
+The goal of providing an optimised tool was met to the degree that work with very large datasets should be possible even on limited hardware within a reasonable timeframe, provided the entire dataset fits into RAM.

 During development, it was observed that using long doubles when calculating the DQS has an effect up to the fifth digit.
 Since this change did not effect